-[image description: a tortoise in the middle of the road on a hot, sunny day.
+[image description: a terrapin in the middle of the road on a hot, sunny day.
 His skin is dark with bright yellow stripes and his shell is ornate, covered with swirls of dark brown against a honey-yellow background.
-The turtle is rushing to get across the street and his back leg is extended from the speed and force of his dash toward freedom. photo copyright 2017, Sparrow Rose.]
+The terrapin is rushing to get across the street and his back leg is extended from the speed and force of his dash toward freedom. photo copyright 2017, Maxfield Sparrow.]

 I hate meltdowns.
 I hate the way they take over my entire body.
 I hate the sick way I feel during a meltdown and I hate the long recovery time — sometimes minutes but just as often entire days — afterward when everything is too intense and I am overwhelmed and exhausted and have to put my life on hold while I recover.